 Penguins take very good care of their eggs.
 After the female penguin lays her egg, she looks for food.
 The male penguin will sit on the egg to protect it until she returns.
 When she comes back, the male leaves to look for food.

 It takes about 35 days for a penguin egg to hatch.

 A baby penguin is called a chick.

-The chick will eat regurgitated food from their mother.
+Chicks will eat regurgitated food from their mother.
 Regurgitated food is food that comes out of the mother’s stomach.

 A chick will leave the nest when they are around one month old.

-Penguins can be playful.
+Most penguins are playful.
 They like to go tobogganing.
 They will lay on their tummy and slide through the ice and snow.
 Penguins will also dive off cliffs into the water, get out and dive again for fun.

 No penguins live in the North Pole!

 Emperor penguins are the most well-known species of penguin.
 Here are some unique facts about Emperor Penguins that set them apart from other species of penguins

 Emperor penguins are the only species that have babies during the harsh Antarctic winter.
 Most other penguins breed in milder seasons.